Choosing not to sell your feminine soul on social media to grow your business

-So it makes sense that we would search for different ways to do things, more in line with our inherent feminine natures.
+So it makes sense that we would search for different ways to do things, more in line with our feminine nature.
 What I've noticed through this desire though, is a trend of taking the feminine naturalness of sharing, connecting and being vulnerable, and turning it into a way of “doing” business.

 The most overt way that this has shown up is in the way that women have been subtly convinced that they need to constantly share their lives on social media, in order to sell their work.
 A subtle energetic of compromising the sacred energy of our intimate processes, because we've been hooked into a paradigm that tells us that this is the only way the feminine can actually succeed in business.